HSEQ

 GMS is committed to providing our customers with the highest level of service possible and aspires to become an organisation against which others strive to benchmark.

-• To communicate to all persons working for, on behalf of and under the control of the organisation their obligations.
+• Communicate to all persons working for and under the company’s control their obligations regarding this policy.

-• Setting demanding but achievable objectives, providing the necessary resources and monitoring performance in order to ensure continual improvement.
+• Set demanding and achievable objectives, provide the necessary resources to monitor performance and ensure continual improvement.

-• Ensuring compliance with requirements (applicable local and international legislation, regulations, standards) and continually improve the effectiveness of the Business Management System.
+• Comply with requirements (applicable local and international legislation, regulations, standards) and continually improve the effectiveness of the Business Management System.

 Environment